 Senior leaders evaluate decisions through a reasoning pattern that is remarkably consistent.
 Once leaders learn this logic, conversations become far clearer and more predictable.
 In the FSL® Program, this logic is taught through the AAA Framework™ – Alignment, Analysis, and Accountability.

 AAA™ is not a theory.
 It is the thinking pattern behind financially fluent leadership.
+FSL® is the program that teaches leaders how to apply it.

 Analysis - “What are our options, and why this one?”